Analysis | Rebutting Trump’s claims about fraud in Arizona, point by point

 Again we see the same pattern: elevation of something that could be considered questionable without actually resolving it.
 And, again, Trump seizing upon it as proof of his point.

-As for the 2,382 ballots, this was essentially the in-person-voter version of the effort to match cast ballots against that commercial database of people who’d moved.
+As for the 2,382 ballots, this was essentially the in-person-voter version of the effort to match cast ballots against that commercial database of people who had moved.
 It’s not clear that these voters even moved, that they cast votes improperly, that they cast votes illegally or that they cast votes for Biden.
 Just another bit of doubt elevated in the review that Trump tacks onto his case.

 “There were also 2,592 ‘more duplicate ballots than original ballots.’ ” This cryptic assertion, unexplained by Trump, is another discrepancy in metrics.
 In cases where a ballot cannot be read by an electronic voting machine, it is duplicated to be scanned.
 The county said it duplicated about 28,000 ballots, but the Cyber Ninjas counted about 27,000 ballots that were supposed to be duplicated and about 29,500 duplicates.

-Note: Update: On Friday afternoon, the county weighed in on the Cyber Ninjas’ report.
-Here is the rebuttal on the 23,344 mail-in ballots and on the votes in multiple counties.